Heat takes down more UPS workers during hottest summer ever

 But another driver called out sick, leaving Nowlin with a full load — 177 stops, at least eight hours of work.
 By 4 p.m., it was 94 degrees, and Nowlin could barely stand up.

-"I couldn't even walk to the houses," said Nowlin, 36.
+"I couldn't even walk to the houses," Nowlin, 36, said.
 The supervisor had to take over running the packages to front doors.

 They finished the day.
-When they got back to the center, said Nowlin, he started vomiting.
+When they got back to the center, Nowlin said, he started vomiting.
 He said management told him to cool off in an office — the only place with air conditioning.
-Nowlin thought he was okay, but when he got into his car, he fainted.
+Nowlin thought he was OK, but when he got into his car, he fainted.
 He came to 40 minutes later, he said, and unsteadily drove home.

 On Monday, he said, management insisted he come in.
 By 2 p.m., Nowlin was sick again.